Research Program

 Biology

-• How does the mammalian brain mature?
+How does the mammalian brain establish its mature function?

-• How do brains maintain their function for long periods of time, even under changing physiological conditions and external perturbations?
+How do brains maintain their function for long periods of time, even under changing physiological conditions and external perturbations?

 We aim to systematically map and understand the cellular and molecular pathways that act both cell autonomously and cell-non-autonomously to maintain brain function and respond to damage and stressors.
 To do so, we aim to develop new tools to precisely control different stress response pathways in vivo and measure their effects on tissue function.